emidiaz00/emidiaz00/README.md

 ### 🌱 Challenges that I’m currently challenging myself:
 Since the world is in the quarantine stage:earth_asia:, and I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
 I set a couple of self-challenges in order to push myself more further.:running:

-* Learn to code:man_technologist: 3-4 hours a day with no distraction ( One or two day off a week. )
+* Learn to code:man_technologist: 3-4 hours a day with no distraction ( Every day. )
 * Read:newspaper: Dev and UI articles daily
 * Avoid spending too much time on Youtube Entertainment:skull_and_crossbones:
 * 🔜